Do you ever feel like you can’t compete with your rivals? Then I’ve got some good news for you:

 There’s no escaping it.

-Ensure that you have a plan to implement the valuable insights that you gain.
-It is only then that you’ll find yourself in a position of strength.
+Finally, ensure that you have a plan to implement the valuable insights that you gain,

 What tools do you use to spy on your competitors that are not on this list?